 The only thing that employers were really interested in was “can you do the thing you’re claiming to do?”
-John describes the twists and turns he took to carve out a career in tech.
+CodeClan Glasgow instructor John describes the twists and turns of a career in tech.

 If you ask a member of the public how to pursue a career as a software developer, they’d probably say something like “go to university, get a computing science degree, get a job.”